Ultimate 4WD Destination: Buckeye Peak in Colorado

-Buckeye Peak is a high mountain peak at an elevation of 3.757m (12,326ft) above the sea level, located in Lake County, in the U.S. state of Colorado.
+Buckeye Peak is a high mountain peak located in Lake County, in the U.S. state of Colorado.
+A gravel road to the south climbs up to 3,757m (12,326ft) above sea level.
 This is truly a breathtaking trail.
-It’s one of the highest mountain roads of Colorado.
+It’s one of the highest roads in Colorado.

 Buckeye Peak